-Foreign Currency Translation-The Company's functional currency is the U.S. dollar.
+Foreign Currency Translation-The Company's functional currency is generally the U.S. dollar, except for foreign operations where the functional currency is generally the local currency.
 Results of operations for foreign entities are translated to U.S. dollars using the average exchange rates during the period.
 Assets and liabilities for foreign entities are translated using the exchange rates in effect as of the date of the balance sheet.
 Resulting translation adjustments are recorded as a foreign currency translation adjustment into other accumulated comprehensive income/(loss) in stockholders' equity.

 The Company uses foreign currency forward contracts from time to time to mitigate foreign currency risk.
 The Company limits exposure to foreign currency fluctuations in most of its contracts through provisions that require client payments in currencies corresponding to the currency in which costs are incurred.
 As a result of this natural hedge, the Company generally does not need to hedge foreign currency cash flows for contract work performed.
-The functional currency of all significant foreign operations is the respective local currency.